vivekg13186/rulez/README.md

 ## Priority / Salience

-If multiple row conditions match, they are executed in the order of the rows `engine.everseOrder=true` to reverse the order of execution
+If multiple row conditions match, they are executed in the order of the rows `engine.reverseOrder=true` to reverse the order of execution

+## Caching

+Cache is disabled by default .`engine.enableCache=true` to enable caching.

 ## Conditions